Religious views on suicide: Christianity

-Protestants such as Evangelicals, Charismatics, Pentecostals, and other denominations have often argued that suicide is self-murder, and so anyone who commits it is sinning and it is the same as if the person murdered another human being.
+Protestants, such as most mainstream Evangelicals, Charismatics, Pentecostals, and other denominations have often argued that suicide is self-murder, and so anyone who performs the act is sinning and it is the same as if the person murdered another human being.
 An additional view concerns the act of asking for salvation and accepting Jesus Christ as personal savior, which must be done prior to death.
-This is an important aspect of many Protestant denominations, and the problem with suicide is that once dead the individual is unable to accept salvation.
 The unpardonable sin then becomes not the suicide itself, but rather the refusal of the gift of salvation.
+Most Pentecostals believe that a born-again person can still go to Heaven because the blood of Jesus covers the sin of suicide.